ohharsen/cse110-w21-group34/README.md

 $ npm run test
 ```

-- To run E2E tests, host the server using `npm run host`, thenrun Cypress in the
+- To run E2E tests, host the server using `npm run host`, then run Cypress in the
 project directory:
 ```
 $ npm run cypress